 It is best not to mix vitamins and calcium in the water in your bearded dragons house.
 The taste of the water is likely to be unpalatable and it will increase bacteria (Stahl and Donoghue 2010).
 Some of the best ways to provide vitamins and calcium are in the post on Creating Healthy Bearded Dragons – Guide to Calcium and Vitamin D3.

 How to tell if my bearded dragon is Dehydrated

-The easiest way to check if your bearded dragon is dehydrated is to do the pinch test.
-Gently pinch a bit of soft skin and see how long it takes to bounce back.
-If it bounces back quickly, then it is likely hydrated.
+To perform the pinch test, gently pinch a bit of soft skin and see how long it takes to bounce back.
 If the skin is slow to bounce back then dehydration is likely.
 Their skin isn’t as elastic as ours.